Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## Motivation
 Khitchdee is developing a CAD tool based on a hexagonal grid.
 This Modal-GUIs toolkit is an internal toolkit to facilitate our CAD tool dev.
-We are using it to develop Hex-map, a toolkit for designing Modal apps on a hex-grid.
-Our CAD tool will be developed using Hex-map.

 Modal GUIs have advantages over WIMP GUIs in certain app-design contexts.
 We have posted the Modal-GUIs toolkit as an open-source Github repo